D-M-Moriarty/Meta-Frameworks/README.md

 Meme Series (Resumability): This feature could be implemented as a long list of memes that the user can filter and paginate.
 If the user leaves the page and comes back later, they can pick up where they left off.

-Keep in mind that implementing all these techniques in a single project might be quite challenging, since some of them are specific to certain frameworks or involve architectural decisions that could affect the entire project.
-For example, building a Multi Page App is a different approach compared to a Single Page App, and some techniques like Islands Architecture or Streaming SSR may require specific tools or frameworks that support them